Identity and Language (Northern Ireland) Act 2022: Background

-About 184,898 (10.65%) Northern Irish people claim some knowledge of Irish, while about 4,130 (0.2%) speak it as their vernacular.
+About 184,898 (10.65%) Northern Irish people have some knowledge of Irish, while about 4,130 (0.2%) speak it as their vernacular.

-Before the Act, the status of the Irish language as a minority language was guaranteed by the European Charter for Regional or Minority Languages.
+Before the act, the status of the Irish language as a minority language was guaranteed by the European Charter for Regional or Minority Languages.
 This continues to bind the United Kingdom.
 Since 2008, the Irish republican party Sinn Féin has been advocating that these protections be strengthened by legislation.

 Support and opposition

-The legislation was supported by An Dream Dearg, Conradh na Gaeilge, POBAL, Sinn Féin, the SDLP, the Alliance Party, and the Green Party.
-It was opposed by the Democratic Unionist Party and Ulster Unionist Party.
+The legislation was supported by An Dream Dearg, Conradh na Gaeilge, POBAL, Sinn Féin, the Social Democratic and Labour Party (SDLP), the Alliance Party, the Green Party and People Before Profit.
+It was opposed by the Democratic Unionist Party (DUP) and the Ulster Unionist Party (UUP).

-Irish language activist and unionist Linda Ervine stated that she had come to support the legislation after comments by Democratic Unionist Party (DUP) MLA Gregory Campbell mocking the Irish language.
+Irish language activist and unionist Linda Ervine stated that she had come to support the legislation after comments by DUP MLA Gregory Campbell mocking the Irish language.
 She said that the act would have little effect on non-Irish speakers and that some politicians had engaged in "scaremongering".
 When a draft bill was leaked after talks stalled in 2018, Irish language groups criticised the legislation for not going far enough, specifically in not creating new rights for Irish speakers.
 Meanwhile, DUP supporters condemned the compromise legislation.

 In 2017, pressure group An Dream Dearg organised a rally in favour of the act in Belfast, attracting several thousand supporters.
-In May 2019, more than 200 prominent Irish people signed an open letter urging Republic of Ireland Taoiseach Leo Varadkar and then-Prime Minister of the UK Theresa May to support the act.
+In May 2019, more than 200 prominent Irish people signed an open letter urging then Republic of Ireland Taoiseach Leo Varadkar and then Prime Minister of the UK Theresa May to support the act.

-DUP leader Arlene Foster has stated that it would make more sense to pass a Polish Language Act than an Irish Language Act, because more Northern Ireland residents speak Polish than Irish.
-Her claim has been disputed by fact checkers.
+Then DUP leader Arlene Foster has stated that it would make more sense to pass a "Polish Language Act" than an Irish Language Act, because more Northern Ireland residents speak Polish than Irish.
+This claim was disputed by fact checkers.
 Foster also stated that "If you feed a crocodile they're going to keep coming back and looking for more" with regard to Sinn Féin's demands for the act and accused the party of "using the Irish language as a tool to beat Unionism over the head."